Quantum noise in a squeezed-light-enhanced multiparameter quantum sensor

-We use polarization-squeezed probe light as a tool to study and control this noise interplay.
-By adjusting the distribution of quantum fluctuations between the $S_2$ and $S_3$ Stokes components of the probe, we influence both the readout noise \mtext{} and the back-action imprinted on the spin ensemble.
+We use polarization-squeezed probe light to control and probe this noise interplay.
+By adjusting the distribution of quantum fluctuations between the $S_2$ and $S_3$ Stokes components of the probe, we influence both the readout noise and the back-action imprinted on the spin ensemble.
 Beyond serving as a testbed for noise redistribution, this approach allows us to demonstrate quantum enhancement in a multi-parameter sensor: reducing total quantum noise below the SQL for both dc and rf measurements, and simultaneously improving magnetic sensitivity and measurement bandwidth.
-The techniques are compatible with emerging trends in sensor miniaturization, including integrated OPMs \cite{KitchingAPR2018} and on-chip squeezed-light sources \cite{StefszkyOE2023, ParkSA2024}, suggesting a pathway toward compact, quantum-enhanced MPQS platforms for real-world applications.
+The techniques are compatible with emerging technologies for sensor miniaturization, including integrated OPMs \cite{KitchingAPR2018} and on-chip squeezed-light sources \cite{StefszkyOE2023, ParkSA2024}, suggesting a pathway toward compact, quantum-enhanced MPQS platforms for real-world applications.